NeuroLaunch/MATLAB_MotorTracking/README.md

 ## Overview of software

-The GUI was written in MATLAB, with support from the _data acquisition toolbox_.
-It provides an interface for the test subject as well as the person running the experiment (i.e. the "controller").
+The GUI was written in MATLAB, with the _Data Acquisition toolbox_ providing real-time audio functionality.
+It displays an interactive window for the test subject as well as the person running the experiment (i.e. the "controller").
 Besides the DAQ toolbox, the computer should also have a supported audio card and microphone placed in front of the test subject.
-It is also recommended that the test subject has his/her own mouse, separate from the controller's.
+It is also recommended that a second monitor and mouse be available for the test subject.

 ### The Control Window